 Any time ignorance is used as a major premise in support of an argument, it’s liable to be a fallacious appeal to ignorance.
 Naturally, we are all ignorant of many things, but it is cheap and manipulative to allow this unfortunate aspect of the human condition to do most of our heavy lifting in an argument.

-Ignorance isn’t proof of anything except that one doesn’t know something.
+An appeal to ignorance isn’t proof of anything except that you don’t know something.
 If no one has proven the non-existence of ghosts or flying saucers, that’s hardly proof that those things either exist or don’t exist.
 If we don’t know whether they exist, then we don’t know that they do exist or that they don’t exist.
-Ignorance doesn’t prove any claim to knowledge.
+Appeal to ignorance doesn’t prove any claim to knowledge.

 Example 1: “We have no evidence that the Illuminati ever existed.
 They must have been so clever they destroyed all the evidence.”